GianniosApostolos/EzLaunchr/README.md

 Your buttons are saved as a **_.xml_** file at your desired location when you close the program.
 You may modify that **_.xml_** file and the effects will take place next time you launch the application.

+### Newest Update log: 15/12/2022

+1) Users can now manually save their **_.xml_** and no longer need to save when closing the application
+2) Users can now load from another **_.xml_** file and reload the whole application
+3) Closing the main application form no longer opens the save dialogue.
+Users need to save manually.
+4) Shrinking the form will hide the SAVE/LOAD Buttons in order to remove visual clutter.
+Expanding it, will reveal them again.
+5) Users can now create buttons with empty descriptions.
+Empty link buttons are not supported intentionally.

 ### Future updates may include (in no specific order and exluding fixing bugs):

 1)  Users will be able to add an image when creating buttons.
 2)  Edit button will have image support
-3)  Users will be able to load from another **_.xml_** file and reload the whole application
+3)  ~~Users will be able to load from another **_.xml_** file and reload the whole application~~
 4)  Will porovide application customization settings for the user and might change the UI.

-### Known bugs / issues that will be looked into (everything stateed below can be found in the Issues tab aswell):
+### Known bugs / issues that will be looked into (everything stated below can be found in the Issues tab aswell):

+**SQUASHED** ALL KNOWN BUGS!😎

-1)  If user doesn't specify a link and/or a description when creating a new button.
-The program doesn't load the problematic button on startup.
+1)  ~~If user doesn't specify a link and/or a description when creating a new button.
+The program doesn't load the problematic button on startup.~~
-2)  The application always asks for a save file location.
+2)  ~~The application always asks for a save file location.
 This can be annoying if there were no changes in the app.
-The user can skip the saving stage if they  close the prompt
+The user can skip the saving stage if they  close the prompt~~

-HOW TO FIX known bug no 1: Button needs to have both link and description when created.
-If you, by any means, create a problematic button, you can change its properties by clicking the edit button "✐" or by changing the **_.xml_** file that is created when you close the application.